 To defend against violation of probation charges, Arthur C. Fulmer, Jr., uses a comprehensive understanding of Florida case law and statutes.
 Some of the most important statutes related to probation violation include two parts of the Probation and Community Control chapter under the Criminal Procedure and Corrections title: the description of violations (“Violation of probation or community control; revocation; modification; continuance; failure to pay restitution or cost of supervision”: Title XLVII, Chapter 948.06) and the provisions listing the parameters of probation (“Terms and conditions of probation”: Title XLVII, Chapter 948.03).

-Like the sex offender concept, the sexual predator is also strictly delineated by Florida law.
-The latter term refers to anyone who have a conviction for a violent sex crime (F.S.
+Sexual predators are strictly delineated by Florida law.
+The term refers to anyone who has a conviction for a violent sex crime (F.S.
 775.21) and has a court order describing them as a predator.
-The term may also refer to someone who has been involuntarily committed for mental health, per the Florida Jimmy Ryce Sexually Violent Predator Act, with a court order assigning them predator status.
+The term may also refer to someone who has been involuntarily committed for mental health (per the Florida Jimmy Ryce Sexually Violent Predator Act) with a court order assigning them predator status.

 If you are considered a sexual predator or sex offender according to Florida law, you must go to your local sheriff to register.
-There, you submit details including your photograph, name, birthdate, and social security number; home address, all personal phone numbers, email addresses, and “Internet identifiers” (typically usernames for online accounts); employer and workplace address; race, sex, height, weight, eye color, and hair color; fingerprints and palm prints; tattoos or other unique features; details related to your car, criminal record, and passport; immigration paperwork; and specifics related to any professional licensure.
+The following personal details will be required: your photograph, name, birthdate, social security number, home address, all personal phone numbers, email addresses, and “internet identifiers” (typically usernames for online accounts), employer and workplace address, race, sex, height, weight, eye color, hair color, fingerprints and palm prints, tattoos or other unique features, details related to your car, criminal record, and passport/ immigration paperwork and specifics related to any professional licensure.
 In most cases (except as described in Chapter 119, F.S.), all those elements become public record.

 The so-called “Romeo & Juliet Law” (F.S.
-943.04354) provides exceptions that allow you not to have to register as a sexual predator or offender if the sexual interaction was consensual, the victim’s age was at least 13 and no more than 4 years younger than you, and it is your only registerable sex crime – provided that your petition is approved by the court.
+943.04354) provides exceptions that allow a person not to have to register as a sexual predator or offender if the sexual interaction was consensual, the victim’s age was at least 13 and no more than 4 years younger than the person, and it is your only registerable sex crime – provided that your petition is approved by the court.